Sven-I-Am/php-crud/README.md

   * A general overview of all records of that entity in a table :heavy_check_mark:
     * Each row should have a button to edit or delete the entity :heavy_check_mark:
     * This page should have a "create new" button :heavy_check_mark:
-  * A detailed overview of the selected entity
+  * A detailed overview of the selected entity :heavy_check_mark:
-    * This should include a button to delete this entity
+    * This should include a button to delete this entity :heavy_check_mark:
     * Edge case: A teacher cannot be removed if he is still assigned to a class
     * Edge case: If you remove a class, make sure to remove the link between the students and the class.
   * A page to edit an existing entity :heavy_check_mark:
-  * A page to create a new entity
+  * A page to create a new entity :heavy_check_mark:
 * Classes
   * A general overview of all records of that entity in a table :heavy_check_mark:
     * Each row should have a button to edit or delete the entity :heavy_check_mark:
     * This page should have a "create new" button :heavy_check_mark:
-  * A detailed overview of the selected entity
+  * A detailed overview of the selected entity :heavy_check_mark:
     * This should include a button to delete this entity :heavy_check_mark:
     * Edge case: A teacher cannot be removed if he is still assigned to a class
     * Edge case: If you remove a class, make sure to remove the link between the students and the class.